 Kabukiza Theatre

-At Kabukiza Theatre in Ginza, kabuki performances are held throughout the year with the option of ‘translation headphones’ for foreign audiences.
-Typically, there are two shows per day, each lasting about 3 to 5 hours, but each show breaks up into a few acts, called maku.
+At Kabukiza Theatre in Ginza, kabuki performances are held throughout the year with the convenience of a translated audio guide for foreign audiences.
+Typically, there are 2 shows per day, each lasting about 3 to 5 hours, but each show breaks up into a few acts, called maku.
 Visitors can get tickets for the whole show or just a single maku.
 Kabukiza Theatre is accessible at the Higashi-Ginza Subway Station stop.
 Exit 3 leads you out directly in front of the theatre.

 • 17